The Essential Best and Average Rate of Convergence of the Exact Line Search Gradient Descent Method

 \makeatletter \@addtoreset{equation}{section} \makeatother

-\centerline{\bf Abstract:} It is very well-known that when the exact line search gradient descent method is applied to a convex quadratic objective, the worst case rate of convergence (among all seed vectors) deteriorates as the condition number of the Hessian of the objective grows.
-By an elegant analysis by H. Akaike, it is generally believed -- but not proved -- that in the ill-conditioned regime the ROC for almost all initial vectors, and hence also the average ROC, is close to the worst case ROC.
-We complete Akaike's analysis using the theorem of center and stable manifolds.
-Our analysis also makes apparent the effect of an intermediate eigenvalue in the Hessian by establishing the following somewhat amusing result: In the absence of an intermediate eigenvalue, the average ROC gets arbitrarily \emph{fast} -- not slow -- as the Hessian gets increasingly ill-conditioned.
+\centerline{\bf Abstract:} It is very well known that when the exact line search gradient descent method is applied to a convex quadratic objective, the worst-case rate of convergence (ROC), among all seed vectors, deteriorates as the condition number of the Hessian of the objective grows.
+By an elegant analysis due to H. Akaike, it is generally believed -- but not proved -- that in the ill-conditioned regime the ROC for almost all initial vectors, and hence also the average ROC, is close to the worst case ROC.
+We complete Akaike's analysis by determining the \emph{essential best case ROC} (defined in a measure-theoretic way) by using a dynamical system approach, facilitated by the theorem of center and stable manifolds.
+Our analysis also makes apparent the effect of an intermediate eigenvalue in the Hessian by establishing the following amusing result: In the absence of an intermediate eigenvalue, the average ROC gets arbitrarily \emph{fast} -- not slow -- as the Hessian gets increasingly ill-conditioned.

-We discuss in passing some contemporary applications of exact line search GD to polynomial optimization problems arising from imaging and data sciences.
+We discuss in passing some contemporary applications of exact line search GD to well-conditioned polynomial optimization problems arising from imaging and data sciences.
+In particular, we observe that a tailored exact line search GD algorithm for a POP arising from the phase retrieval problem is only 50\% more expensive per iteration than its constant step size counterpart, while promising a ROC only matched by the optimally tuned (constant) step size which can rarely be achieved in practice.

+{\bf Acknowledgments.} This work was inspired by a discussion on polynomial optimization problems with the author of \cite{Beck:Book1} during his visit to Tel Aviv University in January 2020.
+He also thanks Tom Duchamp for many insightful discussions, and Kyle Steppe for help on extending Algorithm~\ref{alg:ExactLineSearchPhaseRetrieval} to the setting of coded diffraction patterns.

 {\bf Keywords: } Gradient descent, exact line search, worst case versus average case rate of convergence, center and stable manifolds theorem, polynomial optimization problem